 Axe Throwing Safety

-Axe throwing is probably one of the safest sports around, believe it or not.
-You’re not throwing a ball towards a person, as in baseball, you’re not leaping and crashing into other players or falling on the floor, as in basketball.
-Axe throwers don’t charge into an opposing team like in American football, and there are no sharp skates or pucks flying at your face like in hockey.
+Believe it or not, axe throwing is probably one of the safest sports.
+You’re not throwing a ball toward a person, as in baseball.
+You’re not leaping, crashing into other players, or falling on the floor, as in basketball.
+Axe throwers don’t charge into an opposing team like in American football, and no sharp skates or pucks are flying at your face like in hockey.